munificent/craftinginterpreters/book/calls-and-functions.md

 The compiler calls `emitReturn()` to write the `OP_RETURN` instruction at the end of a function body.
 Now, before that, it emits an instruction to push `nil` onto the stack.

-One last bit of disassembler support:

-^code disassemble-call (1 before, 1 after)

-And we have working function calls!
+And with that, we have working function calls!
 They can even take parameters!
 It almost looks like we know what we're doing here.

 ## Return Statements